 LCS believes in regular homework to supplement work in lessons.

-Below are copies of the relevant letters and homework timetables for each year group.
+Below are copies of the homework timetables and related information for each year group.

 - Year 7 Homework Timetable